-I am a Christian and it’s not just a belief/faith, it is my identity—my whole self.
+I am a Christian, Christ follower, and it’s not just a belief/faith, it is my identity—my whole self.

 I hear some Christians talk as if there is a secular/sacred divide.
 For instance, I go to church and I do these things in my sacred life and than my work and play is over here in this secular corner.
 Even more concerning is Christians whose worldview is separated from God’s Word.
 For example, those that say politics, culture and what’s going on in the world is in my secular corner and should not mix with my sacred life.

 How does this make any logical sense?
-This idea may be the main reason Christians are ineffective in their influence in the world.
+This idea may be the main reason Christians can be ineffective in their influence in the world.

 Yes it is true, we are Christians living in the world not of the world but that doesn’t mean that our view of the world is to be seen through a different lens.